UltraEngine/Documentation/CPP/World_Update.md

 By default the engine will allocate a number of threads for physics calculations.
 You can control this number by supplying a value greater than zero in the threads paramter.

-For greater precision, you can split physics updating up into multiple sub-steps by providing a value greater than one in the substeps paramter.
+For greater precision, you can split physics updating up into multiple sub-steps by providing a value greater than one in the substeps parameter.
 This can be useful when very precise physics behavior is needed, but more substeps can cause slower performance.

 ## Example